Honkin' on Bobo: Reception

 Metacritic gave the album a score of 69 out of 100 based on 12 generally favorable reviews.
 Stephen Thomas Erlewine of AllMusic said that the album is the best the band has done since Pump in 1989, and that it cannot be called a "blues" album because it is a rock album.
 He called the album a "surprise" in that, even though the album's artwork and title are bad, it marks a return to Aerosmith.
 In his Blender magazine review of the album, Jon Pareles said that the band did their blues album different from most others because, instead of making "respectable" cover versions, they make quite unrespectable cover versions like "You Gotta Move".
 The album, to him, proves that Aerosmith can still rock.
 Chris Willman of Entertainment Weekly felt that the album didn't live up to what it should be because it is too loud, but some songs on the album are good.

-David Fricke of Rolling Stone magazine wrote an article for the magazine comparing and contrasting Aerosmith's Honkin' on Bobo and Eric Clapton's Me and Mr. Johnson which also explored blues influences.
-He said that Clapton's album was mostly about pain, while Aerosmith's album was about sex and running away from lovers.
-He also considers Bobo to be a double-tribute album – one tribute to the original musicians and one tribute for 1960s blues-rock bands – and considers the album to be overdone, which is what Aerosmith is good at.
+David Fricke of Rolling Stone compared and contrasted Aerosmith's Honkin' on Bobo and Eric Clapton's Me and Mr. Johnson which also explored blues influences.
+He felt that Clapton's album was mostly about pain, while Aerosmith's album was about sex and running away from lovers.
+He considers Bobo to be a double-tribute album – one tribute to the original musicians and one tribute for 1960s blues-rock bands – and considers the album to be overdone, which is what Aerosmith is good at.